 Fort Hays State University’s Virtual College offers support services including free online tutoring and guaranteed access to instructors by email or phone.
 Most courses are delivered through the Blackboard platform in a synchronous format.
 Online students pay a lower tuition rate than on–campus non–residents.

-Fort Hays State University is regionally accredited from the Higher Learning Commission.
+Fort Hays State University is regionally accredited by Higher Learning Commission (HLC).

 Located in Logan, USU has occupied the same scenic 400–acre campus for 130 years.
 The historic land–grant university leads national schools in its commitment to sustainability, running natural gas shuttles and reducing its energy consumption by 18% per square foot of floor area in the past ten years.

 Earning a bachelor of science in economics online at USU requires 120 credits, encompassing core, major, and elective courses.
 Core major topics explore business statistics and the fundamentals of economic theory.
 Students can choose electives from coursework in law and economics, economics and the history of the U.S., and industrial organization game theory.
 USU encourages economics majors to take advantage of the program’s flexible schedule and double major in finance or accounting.